asteca/ASteCA-Docs/docs/center.rst

 is done first and a Gaussian kernel density estimation (KDE) is then applied to obtain precise final coordinates.

-The process is independent of the system of coordinates used and can be equally applied to positional data stored in pixels or degrees.

 .. _approx-center: